AI in Investment Banking

 Advance your AI initiatives with Snowflake

 Snowflake provides the AI-ready data infrastructure investment banks require.
-With the Financial Services Data Cloud, financial institutions can unite their siloed data, easily discover and securely share governed data, execute diverse analytic workloads, and securely build and deploy powerful LLMs and ML models.
+With the Financial Services AI Data Cloud, financial institutions can unite their siloed data, easily discover and securely share governed data, execute diverse analytic workloads, and securely build and deploy powerful LLMs and ML models.
 With Snowpark ML, now in public preview, developers can quickly build features, train models and deploy them into production—all using familiar Python syntax and without having to move or copy data outside its governance boundary.
 Snowflake empowers investment banks to bridge the gap between AI and business value.